 - Kawasaki Ninja 1000/1000SX — I’d consider this the “reliable alternative”.
 I should include the Z1000, but it’s not available in every market (in the US only the middleweight Z900 is available).
 The Ninja 1000 is more a sport tourer than a streetfighter, but when I wrote this there were few other sport tourers around.
 I quite like the 2020 Ninja 2000SX and considered it, but couldn’t get a test ride.
 It has everything — cruise, traction control, a quickshifter, cornering ABS — and a bit of bodywork to keep the wind off me.
 It’s comfortable and very reliable and has a raucous intake howl that I love listening to (I rode the similar Versys 1000 which shares the howl, but is a bit too sedate for me).

 - Kawasaki Z H2 — This is maybe the most insane bike on this list, deserving its own entry.
 A naked bike with a supercharger from the factory, from the same line as the Kawasaki H2 superbikes.
 It’s insane, but it’s also fairly new and the high 197 hp (147 kW) power pushing a heavier 527 lb (239 kg) wet weight chassis almost puts it in another category.

 - Suzuki Katana — The Katana is an easier pick than the GSX-S1000, as it has higher-tech and retro 80s styling, just like I do.
 But it’s still pretty old-school in a couple of ways.
 The Katana has cornering ABS and a full bevy of other rider aids — but no cruise control.
-It doesn’t even have ride-by-wire in 2022 (but still no cruise), so I would put this in the category of “affordable and awesome” alternatives.
+It only became ride-by-wire in 2022 (but still no cruise), so I would put this in the category of “affordable and awesome” alternatives.
 It’s cheap though, has great Suzuki exhaust noise when it’s woken up, and it’s still high-tech (and cool-looking) enough to be worth a look.